dresende/st2/README.md

 life easier.
 For instance, it displays the remote git repository on the status bar when you have a git file opened, it will show you a colored diff of the changes of your file from the last commit and will show you also a colored status of the current repository.
+You better check the key bindings and look at the code..

 ### Diff